Connect with a certified trainer for free

 Surgical Treatment

-In rare cases, non-surgical treatments are not enough to restore range of motion.
+In rare cases, non-surgical treatments are insufficient to restore the range of motion.
 In these situations, your physician may recommend an operation.
 This is called a manipulation under anesthesia and lysis of adhesions.
-In this procedure, the surgeon manipulates the shoulder while you are asleep and breaks up the scar tissue and then using the arthroscope to remove any remaining scar tissue.
-This is followed by a period of physical therapy to maintain the motion.
+In this procedure, the surgeon manipulates the shoulder while you are asleep, breaks up the scar tissue, and then uses the arthroscope to remove any remaining scar tissue.
+This is followed by a period of physical therapy to maintain the motion and reduce shoulder stiffness.

 Recovery